Back to species list

 Description

-This medium-sized crane measures 139 cm in length with a 235 cm wingspan and weighs approximately 5.5 kg.
-The plumage is mostly grey with a black head and neck.
-The lores and crown are naked and appear dull red.
-A small patch of white feathers is present below and behind the eye.
-The tail is black, and the primaries and secondaries are also black.
-Both sexes have similar plumage.
+Mostly grey with a black head, black upper neck, and black legs.
+The lores and crown are naked and dull red.
+A white patch of feathers is present below and behind the eye.
+Primaries, secondaries, and tail are black.
+Both sexes are similar.

 Identification